David-OConnor/pyflow/README.md

 `Pipenv` and `Poetry` both address this problem.
 Goal: Faster and less finicky.
  Some reasons why this tool is different:

-- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify outside files.

 - Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the [pypi warehouse](https://github.com/pypa/warehouse).

 - By not requiring Python to install or run, it remains intallation-agnostic and environment-agnostic.
-This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
+This is important for making setup and use as simple and decison-free as possible.
+It's especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
 This avoids complications, especially for new users.
 It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.

+- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify outside files.

 - If multiple Python installations are found, it allows the user to select the desired one to use for each project.
 This is a notable problem with `Poetry`; it